Potential clients ask us,

 - Alt Tags

 (*There are other on-page SEO factors that we look at that are proprietary methods and can be discussed once on-boarded)

-Once we’ve evaluated your website, we can discuss ways in which your on-page can be improved.
+Once we’ve evaluated your website, we can discuss ways to improve your on-page.
 Our goal here is to create a website that is optimised for targeted keywords that will result in suitable leads once ranked highly in the search engines.